sumitkumar112006/SIH_2025/README_TRACKING_SYSTEM.md

 1. Integration with external APIs for real-time data
 2. Advanced analytics and reporting capabilities
 3. Mobile application for on-the-go access
-4. AI-powered recommendation engine for tenders and technologies
+4. Enhanced recommendation engine for tenders and technologies
 5. Integration with project management tools

 ### Scalability Improvements